Best Espresso Machine 2026: Complete US Buyer's Guide

 Do I really need a separate grinder?

 Yes, for every machine in this guide except the all-in-ones.
 Pre-ground coffee is ground at the wrong coarseness for espresso and can't be adjusted.
 You cannot pull a good shot without consistent, fresh-ground coffee.
-Budget $100-200 minimum, the grinder determines your quality ceiling more than the machine does.
+Budget for a solid entry-level grinder at minimum, the grinder determines your quality ceiling more than the machine does.

-At $150-200 (De'Longhi Stilosa), you get a real pump machine that makes acceptable espresso with a pressurized portafilter.
-At $300, the Breville Bambino is genuinely capable.
-At $450-500 (Gaggia, Bambino Plus), you hit the threshold where real espresso technique becomes possible and the machine can grow with you.
-If your total budget including grinder is $300, buy the Stilosa and a manual grinder.
-If you can stretch to $650-700 total, the Gaggia plus a Baratza Encore ESP is a significantly better investment.
+At the entry level (De'Longhi Stilosa), you get a real pump machine that makes acceptable espresso with a pressurized portafilter.
+A step up, the Breville Bambino is genuinely capable.
+In the mid-range (Gaggia, Bambino Plus), you hit the threshold where real espresso technique becomes possible and the machine can grow with you.
+If your total budget including grinder is tight, buy the Stilosa and a manual grinder.
+If you can stretch into mid-range setup territory, the Gaggia plus a Baratza Encore ESP is a significantly better investment.

 Should I start cheap and upgrade later?

 The home-barista community generally argues against this.
 You end up paying for two machines instead of one, and the cheaper machines often build habits (like relying on pressurized baskets) that you have to unlearn.
-If you're genuinely unsure whether home espresso is for you, a $150 Stilosa is a reasonable test.
+If you're genuinely unsure whether home espresso is for you, an entry-level Stilosa is a reasonable test.
 But if you know you're serious, buy the right machine once.

 What about superautomatic (bean-to-cup) machines?